 Trishna is another famous and long-standing restaurant in the Fort neighborhood.
 It's renowned for its fine south Indian seafood, which is among the best in the city.
 There's not much space inside the restaurant and not surprisingly it always draws a crowd, so do book in advance to avoid waiting.
 The signature dish is crab in butter pepper garlic sauce.
-Other popular dishes include Hyderabadi-style fish (coated in ground pepper and barbecued), squid or prawns koliwada (marinated in batter and deep friend), and chilly garlic lobster.
+Other popular dishes include Hyderabadi-style fish (coated in ground pepper and barbecued), squid or prawns koliwada (marinated in batter and deep fried), and chili garlic lobster.

 Feeling really hungry?
 Look no further than Chetana on Kala Ghoda's Rampart Row for a simple but satisfying vegetarian thali (platter), spanning states such as Gujarat, Rajasthan, and Maharashtra.
 The restaurant opened as a sandwich and coffee shop in 1946 to serve the city's intellectuals and elite, who engaged in philosophical discussions and games of chess.
 However, it has evolved over the years, and was further expanded and renovated in 2001.
-Choose the Chetana Health Thali for dishes cooked without oil and dairy, and rotis made with unrefined jowar and baajra flour.
+Choose the Chetana Health Thali for dishes cooked without oil and dairy, and rotis made with unrefined jowar and bajra flour.

 Parsi Cuisine: Britannia & Company

 Historic Britannia & Co is one of the last remaining restaurants started by the Parsi and Iranian Zoroastrian communities in Mumbai.
 It has been in business since 1923, in a suitably grand vintage building designed by Scottish architect George Wittet (who's best known for designing the Gateway of India) in the Fort neighborhood's tree-lined Ballard Estate.
 What's interesting is that the restaurant's much-loved signature mutton berry pulao wasn't introduced until 1982.
 The restaurant initially served Continental food to the British, followed by Mughlai and Mangalorean dishes after they left, before finally returning to its roots.
 The exact recipe of the pulao, which is topped with imported Iranian barberries, is a closely-held family secret.